-The LSJRB in northeast Florida has long been recognized as a treasured watershed – providing enormous ecological, recreational, socioeconomic, and aesthetic benefits.
-However, during recent years, it has also been recognized as a threatened watershed, which is critically in need of resource conservation, water quality improvement, and careful management.
+The LSJRB in northeast Florida has been recognized as a treasured watershed, providing enormous ecological, recreational, socioeconomic, and aesthetic benefits.
+However, government agencies, environmental groups, and the public have also acknowledged the LSJRB as a threatened watershed, critically in need of careful management, conservation, and water quality improvement.

 1.2.1 Geopolitical Boundaries

 For management purposes, the entire St. Johns River watershed is commonly divided into five basins: the Upper Basin (southern, marshy headwaters in east central Florida), the Middle Basin (the area in central Florida where the river widens, forming Lakes Harney, Jesup, and Monroe), the Lake George Basin (the area between the confluence of the Wekiva River and St. Johns River and that of the Ocklawaha River and the St. Johns River), the Lower Basin (the area in northeast Florida), and the Ocklawaha River Basin (the primary tributary for the St. Johns River).
 The LSJRB is the focus of this State of the River Report.